-In accordance with Texas law and TAMU policy, hazing of any student is prohibited.
-Injurious hazing is defined as any action or situation, which recklessly or intentionally endangers the mental or physical health of a student, enrolled in a public institution.
-Accordingly, no person or organization shall take action or create a situation that recklessly or intentionally endangers the mental or physical health of a student.
 Any person associated with the TS KENNEDY who violates this policy shall be subject to disciplinary action that may include expulsion or other sanctions.
 Any organization that violates this policy shall lose all right to conduct activities on TS KENNEDY or to receive any benefits/support from the college, including any right to claim an affiliation with it.
 Any person who violates this policy will be removed from and thereafter banned from the TS KENNEDY.
 Disciplinary action enacted under these regulations will be in addition to any other civil or criminal legal process and penalties.

-- 7.1.
-Hazing will not be tolerated onboard the TS KENNEDY. - 7.2.
+7.1.
+Hazing will not be tolerated onboard the TS KENNEDY.

+7.2.
 Texas A&M Maritime Academy establishes that any action which endangers the mental, emotional, or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in an organization or team whose members are or include students at the Texas A&M Maritime Academy, is strictly prohibited.
-(NOTE: A person commits a hazing offense if the person engages in hazing; solicits, encourages, directs, aids or attempts to aid another engaging in hazing; or intentionally, knowingly, or recklessly permits hazing to occur). - 7.3.
-Anyone who engages in hazing subjects themselves to disciplinary action up to and including termination/dismissal from the training Sea Term and/or the Academy. - 7.4.
-All complaints of hazing shall be brought to the attention of the Master TS KENNEDY/Commandant of Cadets, or the senior administrator afloat or the designated person ashore.
+(NOTE: A person commits a hazing offense if the person engages in hazing; solicits, encourages, directs, aids or attempts to aid another engaging in hazing; or intentionally, knowingly, or recklessly permits hazing to occur).

+7.3.
+Anyone who engages in hazing subjects themselves to disciplinary action up to and including termination/dismissal from the training Sea Term and/or the Academy.